Triple-Whale/triple-whale-public-apis/examples/node/README.md

 API_KEY=
 ```

+With an API key, you get access to only a limited set of endpoints:

+- Summary page data - `/api/v2/summary-page/get-data`
+- Pixel Attribution - `/api/v2/attribution/get-orders-with-journeys-v2`

-NOTE: the presence of API_KEY in your `.env` file negates the OAuth flow, and will be used instead of the bearer token.
+**NOTE: the presence of `API_KEY` in your `.env` file negates the OAuth flow, and will be used instead of the OAuth bearer token.**

 ## 🏁 Quickstart